 During the writing process, the student organizes meetings with the advisor.
 We recommend meeting at least every other week.

 We again provide LaTeX templates for writing the thesis.

 In the template, you will find some more information for your thesis project.

 For submitting your thesis, you need to have two reviewers.
-The first one is often your advisor (member of the HCC or Prof. Müller-Birn) and the second examiner is a professor of our institute.
+The first one is often your advisor (member of the HCC Research Group or Prof. Müller-Birn) and the second examiner is a professor of our institute.
 You are free to choose, and you can ask your advisor for advice.
-Please send a request before submitting thesis to the second examiner, and ask for support.
+Please send a request before submitting the thesis to the second examiner, and ask for support.
 Add to this request your thesis proposal.
 Thus, the examiner can make an informed decision.
-Do not forget to add all information (advisor, first and second examiner) the title page of your thesis.
+Do not forget to add all information (advisor, first and second examiner) to the title page of your thesis.

 About a week before the presentation, please send an invitation containing the topic, the abstract, the reviewers, and where/when the defense to i-profs[at]inf.fu-berlin.de; i-wimis[at]inf.fu-berlin.de; i-studi[at]inf.fu-berlin.de.